cordiverse/cordis/README.md

 It is recommended to wrap code in the `ready` event in the following scenarios:

 - contains asynchronous operations (for example IO-intensive tasks)
-- should be called after other plugins are ready (for exmaple performance checks)
+- should be called after other plugins are ready (for example performance checks)

 We will talk about `dispose` and `fork` events in the next section.